ScaleUnlimited/cascading.cuke/README.md

 		Then the results in "output" should have a record where "word" is "test" and "count" is 3

-	Scenario: Words should be counted across text lines Then the results in "output" should have a record where "word" is "dog" and "count" is 2
+	Scenario: Words should be counted across text lines Then the results in "output" should have a record where "word" is "brown" and "count" is 2

 	Scenario: Words should not include punctuation
 		Then the results in "output" should have a record where "word" is "dog" and "count" is 1